What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 </ul>
 ```

 But it looks very ugly.
 We could replace this with a `switch` statement, or a helper function that does it itself.
-It would be better, but we can also use special structures for this.
+It is much better, but we can also use special structures for this.
 We can use a **`Map`** data structure to make the solution more flexible and readable.

 ## Map